9NINE21/Finetuning-using-NarDia-For-Hindi-Voice-Cloning/README.md

 - `scripts/`: Code for training & inference
 - `Results/`: Audio samples of each model
 - `Checkpoints/`: Checkpoints or Every-Save of the Run model.
-- `data/`: Hindi dataset Used for the Finetuning
+- `Data/`: Hindi dataset used for the finetuning.